Never Miss An Update

 Being intentional about not over-saving so that you can enjoy today more while making sure to still save enough to reach your new updated milestones and timelines, is exactly what FIRE is advocating for; you can see that theme all over the Mr. Money Mostache blog, even from the very beginning.

 At the end of the day, FI and FIRE are the same.
 The terms can be used interchangeably and it refers to the same movement.
 Thus, even though I use the term FI, I am also intending to mean FIRE.
-Nevertheless, I hope we can rethink FIRE to stand for “Financial Independence Recreational Employment” instead to fix the blemish that the acronym has unfortunately developed.
+Nevertheless, I hope we can rethink FIRE to stand for “Financial Independence Recreational Employment” instead so we can fix the blemish that the acronym has unfortunately developed.

 One more clarification